 The only beauty that remains is what God put there to begin with.

 Question: What can the crumbling ruins of the most powerful cities in history teach us about what’s important?
-Please leave a comment.
+You can leave a comment by clicking here.